 Frequently Asked Questions About our Dolphin Swim Tours Panama City Florida

-The purpose of this page is to answer most of the practical questions you will have about our educational wild dolphin swim programs and Shell Island Swim with the Dolphin Tours.
+The purpose of this page is to answer most of the practical questions you will have about our educational wild dolphin tours and Shell Island Dolphin Tours.

-Where will we be for the dolphin encounters ?
-How deep is the water ?
+Where will we go for the dolphin tour ?
+How deep is the water?

 The bottlenose dolphin population of the Panama City area are found mostly in shallow water.
 They feed along the beaches of Shell Island and inside the Bay of St. Andrews.